 1. Convince your employer to let you make your own schedule: This can be nearly impossible for many, but there are a number of businesses that have a high potential to allow this.
 100% commission sales positions are an extreme example of such a job.
 No one cares how much or little you work because the bottom line is what counts.
 And that “bottom line” is what counts most in just about any job or business – it’s your value.

 2. Lose the employer and start your own business: This is a more viable option, albeit far more risky one.
-If you’re addicted to safety like most people, read my post about Plato’s “Myth of the Cave” – it’ll help you get a better perspective on things.
+If you’re addicted to safety and pay great attention to safeguarding yourself from perils, like most people, read my post about Plato’s “Myth of the Cave” – it’ll help you get a better perspective on things.
 Freelancers, contractors, sole proprietors, and many others have taken the leap that so many don’t because of their lack of independence.
 That’s not to say working for someone is bad – people that own their own businesses rely on other people as well.
 The difference is the level of freedom to choose one’s schedule.
 When you own your own business (a successful one at least), you have more control over the most important element you can possibly have control over: Time.

 And yet you still need to have value.